Flowminder/FlowKit/docs/source/install.md

 Just as for a regular installation, you will need `docker` and `docker-compose` (see [Installation requirements](#installationrequirements) above).

-During development, you will typically also want to run FlowMachine, FlowAPI and FlowAuth outside docker containers.
+During development, you will typically also want to run FlowMachine, FlowAPI, FlowAuth and/or AutoFlow outside docker containers.
 This requires additional prerequisites to be available.

 - [Pipenv](https://pipenv.readthedocs.io/en/latest/) (to manage separate pipenv environment for each FlowKit component)
 - FlowMachine server: `Python >= 3.7`
 - FlowAuth: `npm` (we recommend installing it via [nvm](https://github.com/nvm-sh/nvm)); [Cypress](https://www.cypress.io/) for testing
+- AutoFlow: [pandoc](https://pandoc.org/installing.html), [ruby](https://www.ruby-lang.org/en/downloads/), and the [asciidoctor](https://asciidoctor.org/) and [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/#install-the-published-gem) ruby gems.

 ### Setting up FlowKit for development